-Understanding and measuring ecological resilience: from whole communities to individual species
+Understanding responses to perturbations: from whole communities to individual species

 Understanding changes in the species composition of ecological communities

 A longstanding problem in community ecology is to understand whether some changes in species composition can be more likely and predictable than others.
-My collaborators and I have used a structural stability approach to show that species combinations that can tolerate a larger range of environmental conditions (i.e., larger range of model parameters) are more likely to be observed (Medeiros et al 2021 The American Naturalist).
-These results provide an explanation of why certain combinations of interacting species are observed very often in nature.
+We have used a model-driven approach based on structural stability to show that species combinations that can tolerate a larger range of environmental conditions (i.e., larger range of model parameters) are more likely to be observed (Medeiros et al 2021 American Naturalist).
+These results provide an explanation of why certain combinations of interacting species are observed more often in nature.
 We have also merged the structural stability approach with ideas from statistical mechanics to perform accurate forecasts of which species are more likely to persist under uncertainty of environmental conditions and species composition (Saavedra et al 2020 Ecology Letters).

 Understanding how coevolution operates in networks of interacting species

 Although coevolution between pairs of interacting species has been studied for decades, only recently we have started to investigate how coevolution shapes species traits in networks with multiple interacting species.
 I explored this problem in my Master’s research by merging concepts from the Geographic Mosaic Theory of Coevolution and a trait evolution model.
-Using this model and information on several empirical mutualistic networks, my collaborators and I have shown that gene flow has the potential to increase trait matching between interacting species (Medeiros et al 2018 Proceedings of the National Academy of Sciences).
+Using this model and information on several empirical mutualistic networks, we have shown that gene flow can have the unexpected effect of increasing trait matching between interacting species (Medeiros et al 2018 PNAS).